i-look-like-tintin/TCExplorer/README.md

 # Tropical Cyclone Track Visualization Prototype
-# Version 0.7.0
+# Version 0.7.5
-This is a very, very barebones prototype / Proof of Concept.
-It is designed to be run through XAMPP, and then launched in the browser as localhost/YOUR_PROJECT_DIRECTORY_INSIDE_HTDOCS/index.html
+This is designed to be run through XAMPP, and then launched in the browser as localhost/YOUR_PROJECT_DIRECTORY_INSIDE_HTDOCS/index.html
 Any issues with this, hit me up.
 The instructions below may not be super accurate, but I have implemented/tested it through Linux, Windows, and MacOS so happy to help you get it running if needed.
 -Mackenzie

-## May's Immediate Roadmap
+## Immediate Roadmap
-- Add ability to select year ranges, rather than just all years or single year
+- ~~Add ability to select year ranges, rather than just all years or single year~~
 - Add additional data to TC selection pop-up
-- Remove sample data functionality - no longer needed with data curl working
+- ~~Remove sample data functionality - no longer needed with data curl working~~
+- ~~Fix heatmap display~~
+- Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)

 ## Client Notes:
 - Density and frequency maps.
 Include a unit converted to something / per year.
 Allows for experiment comparison – defined unit for everything.